#WordlessWednesday: Hangout Festival 2017

 My ticket for Music Midtown should be arriving any day now and I’ve been listening to the full catalog of many of the artists in preparation.
 No one wants to be the girl who only knows the word to the current radio single, right?!
 So I’ve put together a Music Midtown playlist that includes some hidden album gems and some well-known songs you may not realize you know.
 Wait what?
 For example, I mentioned Hall and Oates to Ace and she said she didn’t know who they were.
 It’s okay, if you don’t either, but I think you’ve heard them before.
 If you have seen 500 Days of Summer (hi, JGL) you’ve heard them before (this is just one of many places this song has been featured).

 Aha, you say.
 So hopefully you can jam out to this playlist and discover some new or old songs to add your favorites.

-Although I didn’t get to go to Coachella this year, I got my first music festival of the 2015 season down in the books – Sweetwater 420 Fest in Centennial Olympic Park.
-The weather this past weekend wasn’t ideal for a music festival, but I powered through the rain and mud.
-Well mostly powered through.
+Although, I didn’t get to go to Coachella this year, I got my first music festival of the 2015 season down in the books – Sweetwater 420 Fest in Centennial Olympic Park.
+The weather wasn’t ideal for a music festival, but I powered through the rain and mud.
+Well, mostly powered through.

 Despite thinking about all of the jokes made about him at the Justin Bieber Comedy Central Roast, seeing Snoop live was worth the price of the three-day wristband.
-He hasn’t had a huge radio smash in awhile, but he’s had a lot of them.
+Though he hasn’t had a recent radio smash, Snoop has plenty of hits.
 And a best of Snoop Dogg concert is better than some of the shows you’ll see “rappers” put on today.
 Like, I LOVE Trap Queen, but I’m not sure I could sit through a whole Fetty Wap concert.